Carole King: Early life and education

 King was born Carol Joan Klein on February 9, 1942, in Manhattan, New York City, to Jewish parents Eugenia (née Cammer), a teacher, and Sidney N. Klein, a firefighter.

 King's parents met in an elevator in 1936 at Brooklyn College, where her father was a chemistry major and her mother was an English and drama major.
 They married in 1937 during the last years of the Great Depression.
 King's mother dropped out of college to run the household; her father also quit college and briefly took a job as a radio announcer.
 With the economy struggling, he then took a more secure job as a firefighter.
-After King was born, her parents remained in Brooklyn and were eventually able to buy a small two-story duplex where they could rent out the upstairs for income.
+After King was born, her parents settled in Brooklyn and were eventually able to buy a small two-story duplex where they could rent out the upstairs for income.

-King's mother had learned how to play piano as a child, and after buying a piano, would sometimes practice.
-When King developed an insatiable curiosity about music from the time she was about three, her mother began teaching her basic piano skills, without giving her actual lessons.
+King's mother had learned to play piano as a child and would sometimes practice after buying a piano.
+When King developed an insatiable curiosity about music when she was three, her mother began teaching her basic piano skills without giving her actual lessons.
 When King was four, her parents discovered she had absolute pitch, which enabled her to name a note correctly just by hearing it.
 King's father enjoyed showing off his daughter's skill to visiting friends: "My dad's smile was so broad that it encompassed the lower half of his face.
 I enjoyed making my father happy and getting the notes right."

 King's mother began giving her real music lessons when she was four with King climbing the stool, made higher still by a phone book.
 With her mother sitting beside her, King learned music theory and elementary piano technique, including how to read notation and execute proper note timing.
 King wanted to learn as much as possible: "My mother never forced me to practice.
 She didn't have to.
 I wanted so much to master the popular songs that poured out of the radio."